Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Elastic Mixture-of-Experts

-\paragraph{Putting them together.} EMoE provides a lightweight yet powerful framework for training inference-scalable MoE models.
-Stochastic co-activation sampling directly tackles the problem of co-activation failure by teaching experts to collaborate within diverse, stochastically sampled combinations.
+\textbf{Putting them together.} EMoE provides a lightweight yet powerful framework for training inference-scalable MoE models.
+Stochastic co-activation sampling directly tackles the problem of collaboration failure by teaching experts to collaborate within diverse, stochastically sampled combinations.
 Concurrently, the hierarchical loss guides the router to learn a stable and decisive expert ranking.
-Together, they ensure that the model can gracefully and effectively scale its performance to match the given computational budget at inference time.
-Notably, EMoE maintains the same training cost $k_\text{train}$ as the Top-$k$ method.
-A detailed analysis of training cost is provided in Appendix~\ref{sec:app_exp}.
+Together, they ensure that the model can gracefully and effectively scale its performance to match the given computational budget at inference time, eliminating the need to train or deploy multiple MoE variants tailored to different computational settings.
+Notably, EMoE maintains the same training cost $k_\text{train}$ as the Top-$k$ method and can be applied during post-training on pretrained MoE checkpoints, without restarting pretraining.
+A detailed analysis of training cost is provided in Appendix~\ref{app:training-eff}.